flakes/mirc_fish_10/README.md

 If you are an IRC enthusiast like I am, you should also check out ZNC, the best bouncer software available: http://en.znc.in/

-FiSH 10 does not contain any special code for decrypting psyBNC or sBNC logs.
-Why should it?
-ZNC's buffers play back just fine, including appended (not prepended) time stamps.
-I do consider adding support for psyBNC's network prefix thing at some point though, since there seems to be a bunch of people actually using that.

 ## Multi-network support